Annual Fan Award

 2012 Recipient: Yolonda Colson, MD, PhD

-is a dedicated cardiothoracic surgeon and is tireless in her efforts to save lives and empower women to fight lung cancer.
+Dr. Colson is a dedicated cardiothoracic surgeon and is tireless in her efforts to save lives and empower women to fight lung cancer.
 She has received numerous awards and honors for her surgical research and innovations to treat lung cancer.
 She is named on two joint patents and has received more than 21 grants.
 Along with Dr. Francine Jacobson, she founded Women’s Lung Cancer Forum for lung cancer survivors, their friends, and relatives.
 The Forum’s focus is awareness, education, and empowerment.
-Watch and listen to Dr. Colson Receiving Upstage Lung Cancer’s Fan Award.

 2011 Recipient: Deborah Morosini, MD